 Gross warned that MSPs risk losing strategic influence if they wait too long to engage clients on AI.
 He compared the moment to previous technology shifts where outside consultants moved between MSPs and their customers.

-Gross himself was an MSP owner, and he said the AI adoption era feels similar to when he worked with healthcare clients in the early days of HIPAA compliance needs and a growing demand for electronic health records.
+Gross himself is an MSP owner, and he said the AI adoption era feels similar to when he worked with healthcare clients in the early days of HIPAA compliance needs and a growing demand for electronic health records.

 Then, he said, MSPs faced stiff competition from integration consultants and compliance experts who promised clients help in modernizing at a time when many MSPs seemed unprepared to do so.